PSIS Semarang: Super League era

 In the 2008 season, PSIS and PKT Bontang joined the Indonesia Super League, replacing Persmin Minahasa and Persiter Ternate.

 In the 2011–2012 season, PSIS Semarang choose 2011–12 Indonesian Premier Division under the authority of PT Liga Prima Indonesia Sportindo (LPIS), finishing 5th.

 In the 2013 season, PSIS moved to Divisi Utama.
 Ronald Fagundez and Addison Alves injuries contributed to defeated by the champion Persebaya, PSBS Biak Numfor, and PS Bangka.

 Scandal in 2014 season

 PSIS reinforced with two foreign players Julio Alcorsé and Ronald Fagundez, starting 2014 Liga Indonesia Premier Division at the top the standings in Group 4 with only 1 defeat.
 In the 2nd round, PSIS advanced to the semi-final along with PSS Sleman.
 Biggest victory came against Persiwa Wamena, with the score of 5–0.
 Hari Nur Yulianto scored 14, and Julio Alcorsé 13 goals.

-PSS Sleman and PSIS Semarang were involved in match fixing, where both clubs wanted to be defeated in order not to meet Borneo Samarinda.
+PSS Sleman and PSIS Semarang were involved in match fixing, where both clubs wanted to be defeated in order not to meet Pusamania Borneo.
 Both teams scored 5 own goals in 7 minutes, and the game ended with 2-3 victory for Sleman.
 As a result of this scandal, PSIS Semarang was disqualified.
 Coach Eko Riyadi, players Saptono, Fadli Manan and Catur Adi Nugraha received lifetime bans and financial fines.

+Liga 1 era

+In the 2024–25 Liga 1 season PSIS were relegated to Liga 2 with two matches left.